 To excel in any game, one needs to be well versed with the rules of play.
 The most essential thing to defeat your opponent is to understand those rules and play by them.
 The national game of USA, baseball is no exception to this.
-The upcoming paragraphs are dedicated to all baseball lovers.
+The information given here is dedicated to all baseball lovers.

 There are 3 constituents of the entire array of baseball equipment.
 The ball, bat, and gloves or mitt.

 Each professional baseball game comprises 9 innings.
 Each inning is divided in half till the top of the inning, where the visiting team hits, and the home team defends.
 The bottom part of the inning is where the home team hits and the visiting team has to defend.